-The process plan was presented to Ward Councillors, Ward Committees, Community Development Workers (CDW), Traditional Authorities and registered stakeholders (Rates Payers Association, NAFCOC, KLCBT, Farmers Association, SANCO & Youth Organisation) on 11 and 12 September 2013 respectively for notification and information purposes.
+The process plan was presented to Ward Councillors, Ward Committees and Community Development Workers (CDW) for notification and information purposes.

-The approved process plan was circulated to the sector departments, advertised on the Lowelder newpaper dated 10 September 2013 and placed on the municipal website and in all the municipal service centres i.e Mbombela Civic Centre, White River Civic Centre, Hazyview Civic Centre, Kabokweni Civic Centre, Kanyamazane Civic Centre and Matsulu Civic Centre.
+The approved process plan was circulated to the sector departments, advertised on the Lowelder newpaper dated 26 August 2014 and placed on the municipal website.